Convention & Visitors Bureau

 My Perfect Day: I wake up with a strong cup of coffee and a bike ride up over Lee Hill Drive.
 Back at the house, I let the chickens out, gather the eggs, then walk through the garden to see how all my plants are doing.
 With freshly picked kale and eggs from our hens, I decide to make my kale and grass-finished “Dubliner cheddar frittata.”

 My Perfect Day: Rise early and start with a morning walk, enjoying the morning’s quietness and light.
 My new favorite trail is off Hwy 36 in North Boulder called the Foothills Trail.
-Afterwards, stop by The Cup on Pearl Street and order a cappuccino from Tyler.
-He puts great images on top of hot chocolates!
+Visit McGuckin Hardware.
+It's one of my favorite stores, and my mother from England likes it, too.